MatanShvide/Software-Project-/README.md

 Second (not final) stage in my software project for the second semester in my second year in Tel Aviv Univrsity.

 Task:

-1.Execute the Kmeans algorithm in C
+Execute the Kmeans algorithm in C

-2.Create a pyhton interface which sends k centroids chosen by the K++ algorithm to your Kmeans Algorithm in the C file
+Create a pyhton interface which sends k centroids chosen by the K++ algorithm to your Kmeans Algorithm in the C file

-3.Out put the final centroids chosen by Kmeans through you Python file
+Out put the final centroids chosen by Kmeans through you Python file